UKCloud/documentation/articles/vmware/vmw-how-zerto-create-vpg.md

 6. From the **Org vDC** list, select the VDC in which you want to replicate the VMs.

-7. From the **Service Profile** list, select one of the Journaling Protection service profiles, depending on your requirements:
+7. From the **Service Profile** list, select one of the Journaling Protection service profiles, depending on the level of retention you require:

     - Journaling Protection 2 Day Retention

     - Journaling Protection 7 Day Retention

     - System Service Profile (for 14-day Journaling Protection)

+      If your environment is in the Elevated OFFICIAL security domain, the service profile to use for 14-day Journaling Protection is called UKCloud Service Profile

     - Journaling Protection 28 Day Retention